cjnielsen77/ribbon-cdr-parser/README.md

 This project was intentionally built as a **local‑only utility** suitable for locked‑down Windows servers commonly used in telecom operations.

-Why this exists: Enterprise Ribbon SBC CDRs are dense and difficult to interpret during incidents; this tool provides a fast, visual way to trace a call’s path through the voice network—identifying SBCs, trunk groups, routing decisions, and failure points without manual field decoding.
+**Why this exists**: Enterprise Ribbon SBC CDRs are dense and difficult to interpret during incidents; this tool provides a fast, visual way to trace a call’s path through the voice network—identifying SBCs, trunk groups, routing decisions, and failure points without manual field decoding.

 ---